 - Foot and Leg Cramps – This can be associated with low potassium blood levels.
 It may also indicate low calcium and magnesium blood levels.

 - Bone fracture.
 Especially if pertaining to the hip, spine, and/ or wrist.
 More specifically, if the fracture has happened suddenly or with little effort, this is a telltale sign.(1)

 - Back pain/Bone pain

 - A “stooping” or “hunched” posture – which may point to a compressed spine or spinal fracture.(2)

 - Lifestyle change: If you already maintain a healthy lifestyle, great job!
 Keep it up!
 If not, it’s time to implement some changes.
 I say again, weight bearing exercise!
 If you smoke, stop!
 You can also make simple changes to your diet that can make your bones that much happier.
 Every little bit counts!(6)

 - Strontium citrate: Strontium citrate is a trace mineral found in the soil and chemically similar to calcium.
 We ingest small amounts typically from root vegetables.
 In larger doses, strontium citrate has been shown to slow down our bone loss cells and increase our bone building cells (osteoblasts).(4)

 - A high quality calcium supplement: Such as AlgaeCal Plus.
 It not only provides you with a highly absorbable, plant-based calcium, but also bone supporting minerals, like these.

-- Bisphosphonates: A class of drugs used to stop our osteoclasts (bone loss cells) from resorption.
-Most doctors will recommend this approach, but it comes with dangerous side effects.
-Know the risks, read here.(5)
+- Anti-resorptive drugs: A class of drugs used to stop our osteoclasts (bone loss cells) from resorption.
+Most doctors will recommend this approach, but it comes with dangerous side effects, including osetoncrosis of the jaw!